Spring in Québec City

-Monastère des Augustines – Opened since 2015, this brilliant museum introduces you to the evolution of the spiritual and social engagement of the Augustinian Sisters of Quebec through the history and from the 40 000 artifacts drawn from 12 monastery hospitals.
-By visiting the permanent exhibition, you will discover their way of life, their work caring for the sicks, and how they balanced their traditional vocations by action and contemplation.
-Tip: make the most of your visit by having a healthy lunch on site or joining one of the daily classes given on site such as yoga and meditation.
+Monastère des Augustines – Open since 2015, this brilliant museum introduces you to the evolution of the spiritual and social engagement of the Augustinian Sisters of Québec through their history and the 40 000 artifacts drawn from 12 monastery hospitals.
+By visiting the permanent exhibition, you will discover their way of life, their work caring for the sick and how they balanced their traditional vocations by action and contemplation.
+Concierge tip: make the most of your visit by having a healthy lunch on site or joining one of the daily classes given on site such as yoga and meditation.

 Musée du Fort - This museum presents a sound and light show that recreates the six attempts to take the city over the years.
-The military history is related using a spectacular 36 m2 (400 sq. ft.) historic model of Québec City in 1759 along with the latest visual and audio technology.
-Permanent exhibitions with artefacts complete the show.
+The military history is showcased using a spectacular 36 m2 (400 sq. ft.) historic model of Québec City in 1759 along with the latest visual and audio technology.
+Permanent exhibitions with artifacts complete the show.

 Saint-Louis Forts and Châteaux National Historic Site - For over 200 years in Québec City under both the French and English regimes, the Saint-Louis forts and Châteaux served as the official residence and seat of power for most of the governors.
 Take your time to appreciate this unique archaeological site at your own pace.
 Open 7 days a week during the summer from 10am until 6pm, 3.90$ per person.

 Aquarium - 10,000 marine animals inhabit the Aquarium: fish, reptiles, amphibians, invertebrates, and sea mammals.
-Among them, polar bear, walruses, and seals will provide you with unique moments.
+Among them polar bears, walruses and seals will provide you with unique moments.
 Watch them when they're feeding or being trained.

 Érablière du Lac Beauport (Lac Beauport): Store open for maple products and take-out.